moby/moby/docs/sources/use/basics.rst

 Bind Docker to another host/port or a unix socket
 -------------------------------------------------

-If you want Docker to listen to another port and bind to another ip use -H on both deamon and client.
--H could be (if no sheme, tcp is assumed):
+With -H it is possible to make the Docker daemon to listen on a specific ip and port.
+By default, it will listen on 127.0.0.1:4243 to allow only local connections but you can set it to 0.0.0.0:4243 or a specific host ip to give access to everybody.

+Similarly, the Docker client can use -H to connect to a custom port.

+-H accepts host and port assignment in the following format: tcp://[host][:port] or unix://path For example:

 * tcp://host -> tcp connection on host:4243
 * tcp://host:port -> tcp connection on host:port
 * tcp://:port -> tcp connection on 127.0.0.1:port